mikepk/botocore/docs/source/reference/services/ecs.rst

             The ARN of the IAM role that containers in this task can assume.
 All containers in this task are granted the permissions that are specified in this role.

+            IAM roles for tasks on Windows require that the ``-EnableTaskIAMRole`` option is set when you launch the Amazon ECS-optimized Windows AMI.
+Your containers must also run some configuration code in order to take advantage of the feature.
+For more information, see `Windows IAM Roles for Tasks <http://docs.aws.amazon.com/AmazonECS/latest/developerguide/windows_task_IAM_roles.html>`__ in the *Amazon Elastic Container Service Developer Guide* .